behai-nguyen/jquery-bhdropdownselect/README.md

 ## Example Usage

-The HTML files in the **“example”** should demonstrate how this plugin can be used.
+The HTML files in the **“example”** directory should demonstrate how this plugin can be used.

 ## Others